Twirelab/laravel-router/README.md

 > Attention!
 This package is not suitable for use in production.

-Router is a new way of define routes in Laravel framework using annotations.
+The router is a new way of defining routes in the Laravel framework using annotations.

 **Requirements**
 - Laravel 8 or above.